On This Day in History: August 27

 - Greco-Turkish War: The Turkish army takes the Aegean city of Afyonkarahisar from the Kingdom of Greece.

 - Mexican Revolution: Battle of Ambos Nogales: U.S. Army forces skirmish against Mexican Carrancistas in the only battle of World War I fought on American soil.

 - World War I: The Kingdom of Romania declares war on Austria-Hungary, entering the war as one of the Allied nations.

 - Attempted assassination of Bishop Patrick Heffron, bishop of the Diocese of Winona by Rev. Louis M. Lesches.

 - World War I: Battle of Étreux: A British rearguard action by the Royal Munster Fusiliers during the Great Retreat.

-- The Sea Islands hurricane strikes the United States near Savannah, Georgia, killing between 1,000-2,000 people.
+- The Sea Islands hurricane strikes the United States near Savannah, Georgia, killing between 1,000 and 2,000 people.

 - Eruption of Krakatoa: Four enormous explosions destroy the island of Krakatoa and cause years of climate change.

 - The Georgia hurricane makes landfall near Savannah, Georgia, resulting in an estimated 700 deaths.

 - Petroleum is discovered in Titusville, Pennsylvania leading to the world's first commercially successful oil well.

 - Black Hawk, leader of the Sauk tribe of Native Americans, surrenders to U.S. authorities, ending the Black Hawk War.